Maroochydore (suburb): Education

-Maroochydore State School is a government primary (Early Childhood-6) school for boys and girls at 56–68 Primary School Court.
+Maroochydore State School is a government primary (Early Childhood to Year 6) school for boys and girls at 56–68 Primary School Court.
 In 2018, the school had an enrolment of 256 students with 28 teachers (21 full-time equivalent) and 25 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

-Stella Maris School is a Catholic primary (Prep-6) school for boys and girls at McKenzie Drive.
+Stella Maris School is a Catholic primary (Prep–6) school for boys and girls on McKenzie Drive.
 In 2018, the school had an enrolment of 833 students with 47 teachers (43 full-time equivalent) and 34 non-teaching staff (22 full-time equivalent).